Build-up beam connector calculations

 In such cases it assumed that the beam acts as a unit (e.g., plane sections remain plane) and that the joining medium (nail, weld, bolts, etc.) is capable of transferring shear across the longitudinal junctions between component parts of the beam.

-ShapeDesigner Pro Product Page
+ShapeDesigner SaaS Product Page

-Return to the ShapeDesigner Pro product page.
+Return to the ShapeDesigner SaaS product page.